 What kinds of loans are available?

 Lee College is participating in the Federal Direct Loan Program this fall.
 This group of loans includes the Subsidized Stafford, Unsubsidized Stafford and Parent Loan for Undergrad Students.
-Short-term loan program is available for late applicants.
 The Special Populations Office may have some funds to offer short-term loans to students for books, supplies, transportation and daycare.